delta-io/delta/protocol_rfcs/managed-commits.md

 # Managed Commits
 **Associated Github issue for discussions: https://github.com/delta-io/delta/issues/2598**

-This RFC proposes a new table feature `managedCommits` which changes the way Delta Lake manages commits.
+This RFC proposes a new table feature `managedCommits` which changes the way Delta Lake performs commits.

 Today’s Delta commit protocol relies on the filesystem to provide commit atomicity.
-This feature request is to allow delta tables which gets commit atomicity using an external commit-owner and not the filesystem (s3, abfs etc).
-This allows us to deal with various limitations of delta:
+This feature request is to allow Delta tables which gets commit atomicity using an external commit-owner and not the filesystem (s3, abfs etc).
+This allows us to deal with various limitations of Delta:

 1. No reliable way for the table's owner to participate in commits.
     - The table's owner (such as a catalog) cannot reliably stay in sync with the table state, nor reject commit attempts it wouldn’t like, because it doesn’t even know about writes until they are already durable (and visible to readers).
     - No clear path to transactions that could span multiple tables and/or involve catalog updates, because filesystem commits cannot be made conditionally or atomically.
 2. No way to tie commit ownership to a table.
-    - In general, Delta tables have no way to advertise that they are managed by catalog or LogStore X (at endpoint Y)
+    - In general, Delta tables have no way to advertise that they are managed by catalog or LogStore X (at endpoint Y).
+    - No way to express different commit owners for different tables.
+For example, Delta spark supports a notion of a "[log store](https://delta.io/blog/2022-05-18-multi-cluster-writes-to-delta-lake-storage-in-s3/)" or commit service for enforcing commit atomicity in S3, but it's a cluster-level setting that affects all tables indiscriminately, with no way to validate whether the mapping is even correct.
     - There is no central entity that needs to be contacted in order to commit to the table.
 So if the underlying file system is missing _putIfAbsent_ semantics, then there is no way to ensure that a commit is atomic, which could lead to lost writes when concurrent writers are writing to the table.